lukibahr/stars/README.md

 ## TypeScript

+- [emqx/MQTTX](https://github.com/emqx/MQTTX) - A Powerful and All-in-One MQTT 5.0 client toolbox for Desktop, CLI and WebSocket.
 - [dontriskit/awesome-ai-system-prompts](https://github.com/dontriskit/awesome-ai-system-prompts) - 🧠 Curated collection of system prompts for top AI tools.
 Perfect for AI agent builders and prompt engineers.
 Incuding: ChatGPT, Claude, Perplexity, Manus, Claude-Code, Loveable, v0, Grok, same new, windsurf, notion, and MetaAI.
 - [usesend/useSend](https://github.com/usesend/useSend) - Open source alternative to Resend, Sendgrid, Postmark etc.
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.